NxPKG/khulnasoft-docs/content/cloudflare-one/identity/authorization-cookie/validating-json.md

 # Validate JWTs

-When Cloudflare sends a request to your origin, the request will include an [application token](/cloudflare-one/identity/authorization-cookie/application-token/) as a `Cf-Access-Jwt-Assertion` request header and as a `CF_Authorization` cookie.
+When Khulnasoft sends a request to your origin, the request will include an [application token](/cloudflare-one/identity/authorization-cookie/application-token/) as a `Cf-Access-Jwt-Assertion` request header and as a `CF_Authorization` cookie.

-Cloudflare signs the token with a key pair unique to your account.
+Khulnasoft signs the token with a key pair unique to your account.
 You should validate the token with your public key to ensure that the request came from Access and not a malicious third party.

 ## Access signing keys